OpenPodcar/OpenPodcar/README.md

 ### 2. Arduino
 - Install Arduino IDE on the Ubuntu laptop, instructions can be found [here](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview)
-- Download the MCP4725 library file and place it into Arduino's **"LIBRARIES"** folder
+- Download the MCP4725 library file and place it into Arduino's `LIBRARIES` folder
 - Arduino firmware source is supplied in the distribution `physicalVehicleNonRos/Arduino/ThrottleControlSerial.ino`
 - Connect the Arduino USB to the laptop
-- Open Arduino IDE and the ThrottleControlSerial.ino file
+- Open Arduino IDE and the `ThrottleControlSerial.ino` file
 - Click on **Upload**
 - **Testing**
 	- click on **Tools**, then **Serial Monitor**